RocketDerp/April14_2025/July13_2025/Marriage_Family_Donald_Trump.md

 1. You trust your age 14 daughters to the future of USA being created by Donald Trump age 79?

 2. You trust memes off Bluesky and Twitter on medical science?
-You trust #RFKjr memes and ideas?
+You [trust RFK jr memes and ideas](https://www.bbc.com/news/world-us-canada-45294192)?

 WTF, USA.
 You all have extreme year 2025 gullibility crisis.
 You flock to deceivers.